Terms and Conditions

 - Erase data, including destruction and deletion

 Data shall be stored in a secure database located within the United Kingdom or European Union (the current location of the data centre is in the Republic of Ireland).
-Access to the data is possible only for users of the Account, and by employees and officers of the Provider for the purposes of providing the Hosted Service, the Maintenance Services and the Support Services.
+Access to the data is possible only for users of the Account, and by Our employees and officers for the purposes of providing MyHallWizard, the Maintenance Services and the Support Services.

 Backups of the data are maintained for all points in time within the last 3 days.
 Snapshots of the database are created on a daily basis, and retained for 30 days.